mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 * Last Repl Heartbeat is the MaxScale timestamp read or inserted (if current server is master)

-The Replication Heartbeat table is updated by MySQL replication, starting MaxScale when there is a significant slave delay may result that Slave Delay and  Last Repl Heartbeat are not available for some time in the slave server details
+The Replication Heartbeat table is updated by MySQL replication, starting MariaDB MaxScale when there is a significant slave delay may result that Slave Delay and  Last Repl Heartbeat are not available for some time in the slave server details

 ## There may be other status description such us: